zenomt/rtmfp-cpp/test/tcserver.md

 For safety, the server caps each parameter above at 10 seconds or twice the default value, whichever is greater.

+### Publish Priority and Preemption

+Streams are published with a _publish priority_, used for preempting or overriding publishes to the same stream name.
+If unspecified in the `publish` stream command, the publish priority defaults to negative infinity.
+A higher numeric priority overrides a lower priority value.

+If the first argument to the `publish` command after the stream name is an Object, then any members present override their corresponding default settings.
+The following member name is recognized:

+- `priority`: (Number) Publish priority.
+The publish priority is capped to the maximum for the user (default 0; there’s no way to change this value yet).

+If a publisher is preempted, it will receive a `NetStream.Publish.BadName` event.
+Otherwise the new publisher will receive a `NetStream.Publish.BadName` event if the stream is already being published.

+The priority of the stream is sent to subscribers as the `priority` member of the `NetStream.Play.PublishNotify` status event.

 ## Relaying and Broadcasting Messages